-To enter the Configuration via the instrument mode, press the ◄ or ► key until the Symbol is selected.
+To enter the Configuration via the instrument mode, press the ◀ or ▶ key until the symbol is selected.
+The following screen is displayed:

 If the PEL is already being configured via the PEL Transfer software, it is impossible to enter the Configuration mode in the instrument.
 In this case, when there is an attempt to configure it, the instrument displays LOCK.